Sanebugger/youtube-rag-chatbot/README.md

 # 🎥 YouTube Transcript RAG Chatbot

 A production-ready **Retrieval-Augmented Generation (RAG)** chatbot that enables users to interact with YouTube videos using natural language.
-The application automatically extracts video transcripts, generates semantic embeddings using **Google Gemini**, stores them in **ChromaDB**, and answers user questions using the **Mistral LLM** through an interactive **Streamlit** interface.
+The application automatically extracts video transcripts, generates semantic embeddings using **Google Gemini**, stores them in **ChromaDB**, and answers user questions using the **Gemini LLM** through an interactive **Streamlit** interface.

 ---